 The best way to get the relevant constituencies — sales, marketing, engineering, your executives — on board with your strategic thinking is to be clear and open with them about why and how you are making decisions.

-2. Be able to say “no,” but explain why in terms that stakeholders understand
+2. Be able to say “no,” but explain why in terms that stakeholders understand.

 There will be plenty of times when an executive will ask for a new feature his gut tells him will be great… when an engineer will suggest tabling the development of a feature set to save time on the next sprint… and when a sales rep will ask (even beg) you to add a specific tool to the next release because a prospect has promised to buy if it’s included.

-3. Be a ruthless prioritizer while balancing the needs of customers and stakeholders
+3. Be a ruthless prioritizer while balancing the needs of customers and stakeholders.

 If you’re not sure how to set priorities or how to weigh various factors in developing your roadmap, there are several great models that can help you get started — such as weighted scoring and the Kano model.
 Some of our team explained more about how the model works in the video below.

-For a detailed explanation of these and other proven models, you can use to prioritize your roadmap in an environment of limited resources, download ProductPlan’s free book: Product Roadmaps: Your Guide to Planning and Selling Your Strategy.
+For a detailed explanation of these and other proven models you can use to prioritize your roadmap in an environment of limited resources, download ProductPlan’s free book: Product Roadmaps: Your Guide to Planning and Selling Your Strategy.

-4. Bring evidence-based decision-making to your communication
+4. Bring evidence-based decision-making to your communication.

 As I’ve stated previously, one key trait of successful product managers is their ability to answer “why” to the many questions they must field from stakeholders throughout their organizations.
 One of the most effective ways to answer why is with evidence.
 It’s much more compelling than your opinion — or anyone else’s.

 If you don’t have real-world user data on your products yet, don’t worry.
 There are plenty of other ways to gather useful intelligence about your product, customers, and market.
 Ask your customers directly.
 Study your competitors’ products.
-Read online communities or comments on your company’s blog where your prospects or customers are discussing your products or your competitors’ products.
+Read online communities or comments on your company’s blog where your prospects or customers discuss your products or your competitors’ products.
 Study research reports from the analysts who cover your industry.

 When an executive or sales rep asks why you’ve selected one direction over another for the next iteration of your product, your ability to present a compelling explanation backed by real data will go a long way toward earning their buy-in.